 Why are we focusing on supply chain decarbonisation?

 At Ørsted, we have the most progressive decarbonisation targets in the energy sector, and we aim to reach net-zero greenhouse gas emissions across our whole value chain (scope 1-3) by 2040.
-This sustainability programme is focused on reducing our scope 3 emissions – those that come from our supply chain and the use of the natural gas we sell.
+Find out how we reduce our scope 3 emissions – those that come from our supply chain and the use of the natural gas we sell.

 “